Jeff Capel III: College career

 While at Duke University (1993–1997), he earned a starting position as a freshman and was a starting guard on the basketball team for four years.
 On February 2, 1995, in the regular season game played at home against UNC, with Duke trailing 95–92 at the end of the first overtime, Capel hit a running 40-foot shot at the buzzer which sent the game into double overtime.
 Although Duke lost the game 102–100, Capel's shot was hailed as one of the most memorable plays in Duke basketball history, and it was nominated for an ESPY Award for College Basketball Play of the Year.

 Capel's college career was marked with success.
 During his years as a Blue Devil, he racked up 1,601 points, 433 assists, and 220 three-point field goals.
 He finished his career among Duke's all-time Top 10 in minutes played, three-point field goal percentages, three-point field goals, and assists.

 Professional career

-Following his graduation from Duke, Capel played professional basketball for the Grand Rapid Hoops of the Continental Basketball Association (CBA).
+Following his graduation from Duke, Capel played professional basketball for the Grand Rapids Hoops of the Continental Basketball Association (CBA).
 In 1997-98, he saw action in 56 games for Grand Rapids, averaging 11.9 points per contest.
 He was selected to the CBA All-Rookie Team in 1998.
 Capel was also drafted in 1997 by the Raleigh Cougars of the USBL.
-In 1999, he played two games (5.5 ppg) with Élan Chalon in France and had another 33 outings for the Grand Rapid Hoops, scoring 8.1 points a contest in the CBA.
+In 1999, he played two games (5.5 ppg) with Élan Chalon in France and had another 33 outings for the Grand Rapids Hoops, scoring 8.1 points a contest in the CBA.